arnoudcommandeur/Escaperoom/README.md

 Step 2: Follow the instructions described in [Getting started](#Getting-started)

 Step 3: Start the DApp on your computer.
-A detailed how-to-use video can be found on YouTube (watch the video right here)
+A detailed how-to-use video can be found on YouTube (watch the video here https://youtu.be/S4ji74EOMoI)

 ## Directory structure